Engineered Hardwood Cleaning & Maintenance

 Engineered Hardwood Maintenance and cleaning

-People love engineered hardwood flooring because it’s easy to clean and maintain.
+People love Wiston engineered hardwood flooring because it’s so easy to clean and maintain.
 Here are some quick and easy ways to keep them looking their best.

-- Dry mop with a Swiffer-type duster or soft bristle broom.
+- Dry mop with a Microfiber mop or soft bristle broom.

 - Vacuum with a soft brush head attachment.